samehshi/multimodal_ml_project/README.md

 * A bar plot of the Model performance, comparing each model's performance on the four evaluation metrics.

 For specific results and observations, please refer to the notebook's output after execution.

-## Further Work

-Future avenues for development may include:

-*   Exploring more advanced deep learning architectures.
-*   Feature selection or engineering using insights from feature importance.
-*   Investigating different data augmentation techniques.
-*   Testing the models with external validation sets.

 ## Contributing